OSMa-Bench: Evaluating Open Semantic Mapping Under Varying Lighting Conditions: Experiments

-The highest accuracy is observed under nominal conditions — the baseline for ReplicaCAD~\cite{szot2021habitat} and nominal lighting for HM3D~\cite{ramakrishnan2021habitat}.
+The highest accuracy is observed under nominal conditions — the baseline for ReplicaCAD and nominal lighting for HM3D.
 Variations in lighting and velocity reduce accuracy, especially in object attributes and relationships questions.
 Attribute-based questions often fail due to missing material and property details in scene graph captions, leading to incomplete LLM responses.

-Taking into account the analysis of metrics, it was also possible to detect the following corner cases under variable lighting conditions, which can lead to a decrease in accuracy.
-Examples of the following corner cases are shown in Fig. ~\ref{fig:corner_cases}.
+Taking into account the analysis of metrics, it was also possible to detect corner cases (Fig.~\ref{fig:corner_cases}) under variable lighting conditions, which can lead to a decrease in accuracy.
 When using camera light, shadows of objects can be counted as part of the object.
 Dynamic lighting causes incorrect segmentation of uniform surfaces, such as floors, due to illumination differences.
 Also, when using only the camera light source, a noisy point cloud was obtained.
-The tested methods show sensitivity to objects with a standard description (for example, ``\texttt{wall cabinet}'' and ``\texttt{base cabinet}'').
+The tested methods show sensitivity to objects with a similar description (for example, ``\texttt{wall cabinet}'' and ``\texttt{base cabinet}'').
 Also, when assessing the quality of semantic segmentation, it turned out that the methods show worse results if we use a `\texttt{\_}' instead of a space in the class name.